kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 Now we have access through port 8081 to our server node (actually all nodes) and 8082 to one of our agent nodes port 30080.
 They will be used to showcase different methods of communicating with the servers.

-> We will have limited amount of ports available in the future but that's ok for your own machine.
+> We will have a limited amount of ports available in the future but that's ok for your own machine.

 > Your OS may support using the host network so no ports need to be opened.